Proof of Authority

 Centralized Control: Validator approval is centralized.
 Whoever controls approval controls consensus.

-Collusion: If validators collude, they can attack network, double-spend, rewrite history.
+Collusion: If validators collude, they can attack the network, double-spend, or rewrite history.

 Validator Theft: Approved validators could steal funds without consequence if removing them is slow.

-Governance Capture: Central authority approving validators might be captured, leading to bad validator selection.
+Governance Capture: A central authority approving validators might be captured, leading to poor validator selection.

-No Trustlessness: Fundamentally requires trusting validators.
-Not truly decentralized.
+No Trustlessness: PoA fundamentally requires trusting validators.
+It is not truly decentralized.

-Single Point of Failure: Disappearance of central authority leaves chain in limbo.
+Single Point of Failure: The disappearance of the central authority leaves the chain in limbo.

 PoA is suitable only where centralization risk is acceptable.